My finances, my projects, my life

 Rent deposits: how to choose the right one for you!

-Compiled by myLIFE team myHOME August 24, 2017 15993
+Compiled by myLIFE team myHOME August 24, 2017 16759

 Did you know that there are five types of rent guarantee and that subject to certain conditions, you may be eligible for financial assistance from the government to finance it?

 When you rent a home, the landlord almost always asks for a rent guarantee or “deposit” to cover your obligations under the lease (rent payments, charges or damage to the property, if any).
-The deposit may be as much as three months’ rent, and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.
+The deposit may be as much as two months’ rent, and can only be requested once the landlord has taken a mandatory written inventory in the presence of the tenant before handing over the keys.

 In view of the size of the amount that the deposit often represents, there are four options available to you.